groboclown/videoplay.dart/doc/README.md

 The `videoplay.dart` library has a common API to interact with videos, which is detailed [here](common.md).

-For most uses, it's sufficient to
+For most cases, it's sufficient to use the direct method.

 ## Video Type